Kurento/kurento/source/mastering/kurento_protocol.rst

 Request messages
 ----------------

-An *RPC call* is represented by sending a *Request message* to a server.
-The *Request message* has the following members:
+An *RPC call* is represented by sending a *request* message to a server.
+The *request* message has the following members:

 -  **jsonrpc**: a string specifying the version of the JSON-RPC protocol.
 It must be exactly "2.0".
 -  **id**: an unique identifier established by the client that contains a string or number.
-The server must reply with the same value in the *Response message*.
+The server must reply with the same value in the *response* message.
 This member is used to correlate the context between both messages.
 -  **method**: a string containing the name of the method to be invoked.
 -  **params**: a structured value that holds the parameter values to be used